Rockuser44/KTANE_Where_Is_Wally/Where_Is_Wally/README.md

-# Dead by Desklight: A KTANE mod
+# Where is Wally: A KTANE mod

-This is a mod by me, TonyNoNose, for KTANE themed around the videogame Dead By Daylight.
+This is a mod by me, TonyNoNose, for KTANE themed around the book series Where's Wally (or Where's Waldo if ur American)

-It's the first mod I've ever made, and I made it following the tutorial by Deaf/Blan.
-Most of these files are ones I yoinked from their github.